I'd Rather Go Blonde

 I'd Rather Go Blonde is Irish singer-songwriter Eleanor McEvoy’s eighth studio album.
-The album features eleven tracks, nine of which were written by McEvoy, one of which being co-written with former Beautiful South member Dave Rotheray, and a cover of the song Good Times by Sam Cooke.
+The album features eleven tracks, nine of which were written by McEvoy, one was co-written with former Beautiful South member Dave Rotheray, and one is a cover of the song "Good Times" by Sam Cooke.

 In the album, McEvoy discusses alienation, hypocrisy, recent Irish history, and romance.